vmleon/oracle-atp-da/lab2/README.md

 It is not designed to be a replacement for data modeling.
 Quick SQL is simply a quick way to develop a script for simple tables and views.

-Once the SQL is generated it can be tweaked and expanded upon.
+Once the SQL is generated it can be tweaked and expanded.

 Quick SQL provides a quick way to generate the SQL required to create a relational data model from an indented text document.